grigorzotov/MemeGeneratorWeb/README.txt

 2. Open the "index.php" homepage.
 3. Log in or sign up.
 4. We create our meme with the tools provided.

+Update 1.1:
+  *Added About and Home buttons.
+  *Added About page.
+  *Style changes.